 But trying to cut off feelings of sadness isn’t the way to do that, as strange as that might sound.
 Fighting how you feel doesn’t make it go away.
 Honoring your sadness helps heal prolonged grief.

 You might wonder – how? when the sorrow feels like too much.
-You’re scared it will get in the way of work, of life, of all the things you must stay on top of and get done.
+Plus, you’re scared it will get in the way of work, of life, of all the things you must stay on top of and get done.

 Fighting your feelings and keeping them under control actually takes up a lot of energy.
 It’s hard emotional work.
-If you give space to grief, it doesn’t have to be overwhelming.
+So, if you give space to grief, it doesn’t have to be overwhelming.

 In fact, it’s a healing thing if you can go with your feelings of sadness.
 Feelings are feelings, not enemies.
-To be safely felt, all feelings need a place to be heard.
+But to be safely felt, all feelings need a place to be heard.

 Make A Place for Grief